Kaldor–Hicks efficiency: Criticisms

-Perhaps the most common criticism of the Kaldor-Hicks criteria is that it is unclear why the capacity of the winners to compensate the losers should matter, or have moral or political significance as a decision criteria, if the compensation is not actually paid.
+Perhaps the most common criticism of the Kaldor-Hicks criteria is that it is unclear why the ability of the winners to compensate the losers should matter, or have moral or political significance as a decision criterion, if the compensation is not actually paid.

 At a more technical level, various versions of the Kaldor–Hicks criteria lack desirable formal properties.
-For instance, Tibor Scitovsky demonstrated that the Kaldor criterion alone is not antisymmetric: it's possible to have a situation where an outcome A is an improvement (according to the Kaldor criterion) over outcome B, but B is also an improvement over A. The combined Kaldor–Hicks criterion does not have this problem, but it can be non-transitive (though A may be an improvement over B, and B over C, A is not thereby an improvement over C).
+For instance, Tibor Scitovsky demonstrated that the Kaldor criterion alone is not antisymmetric: it's possible to have a situation where an outcome A is an improvement (according to the Kaldor criterion) over outcome B, but B is also an improvement over A. The combined Kaldor–Hicks criterion does not have this problem, but it may not be transitive (given A as an improvement over B, and B over C, A is not thereby an improvement over C).